containerbuildsystem/cachi2/README.md

 Both files must be present in the source repository so you should check them into your git repository.

 See [docs/bundler.md](docs/bundler.md) for more details.

+### generic fetcher

+Generic fetcher is a way for Cachi2 to support prefetching arbitrary files that don't fit into other package managers.
+With the generic fetcher, you can easily fetch those files with Cachi2 along with your other language-specific dependencies, satisfy the hermetic build condition and have them recorded in the SBOM.

+Cachi2 uses a simple custom lockfile named `generic_lockfile.yaml` that is expected to be present in the repository.
+The lockfile describes the urls, checksums and target locations for the downloaded files.
+The generic fetcher is currently an experimental feature, so cachi2 has to be run with `--dev-package-managers` flag.

+See [docs/usage.md](docs/usage.md#pre-fetch-dependencies-generic-fetcher) for more details.

 ## Project status